jmdaweb/enhancedAria/readme.md

 ## Changelog

+### Version 2.7

+* Updated compatibility flags for recent NVDA versions.
+* New and updated translations.

 ### Version 2.6

 * Updated compatibility flags for recent NVDA versions.
 This version is only compatible with NVDA 2017.4 and above.